Grocery · Assortment

 in grocery retail.

 Every assortment addition displaces something else, so the real question is incremental contribution after cannibalization and basket effects.
-Ward clusters stores by demographics, traffic, and competitive landscape, then benchmarks SKU performance at the cluster level to produce assortment recommendations that go beyond national planograms.
+Ward clusters stores by demographics, traffic, and competitive set, then benchmarks SKU performance at the cluster level to produce assortment recommendations that go beyond national planograms.

 Category review, natural/organic section